 Daily Telegraph, Tristram Fane Saunders

-With a soaring musical score, a cast of over 100, cherry pickers, tanks, 3D projections and a mechanical, moving ‘baby’ that’s bigger than a double decker bus, ZARA, a one-off, unique experience.
-A giant outdoor theatre event for the whole family, which tells the epic story of one learning disabled mother and her fight to protect her baby.
+With a soaring musical score, a cast of over 100, cherry pickers, tanks, 3D projections and a mechanical, moving ‘baby’ that’s bigger than a double decker bus.
+ZARA is a giant outdoor theatre event for the whole family, which tells the epic story of one learning disabled mother and her fight to protect her baby.

 ZARA took over the courtyard of the stunning Piece Hall in Halifax April 2019 and the gardens of London’s Imperial War Memorial Museum May 2019.
 Live performances brought in over 5000 audience members.
 The live streams and ZARA in your living room brought a further 8400.

 It was a wonderful challenge working on ZARA, a stunning, ambitious and original production.
 A huge thanks to all my collaborators who contributed creatively to the music and score production: